 There has never been a more urgent time to provide healthcare workers with the benefits that will help them stay on your team and keep the quality of care at your organization high.
 A recent study from Fidelity found that one of those sought-after benefits is student loan payment assistance.

-Whether you’ve already got a system in place or are starting from scratch, Summer can help you provide your employee population with the tools they need to capitalize on the PSLF waiver period.
+Whether you’ve already got a system in place or are starting from scratch, Summer can help you provide your employee population with the tools they need to capitalize on the changes to PSLF and IDR.
 Summer is the only tool that has fully digitized the employer certification form for PSLF enrollment, and we do all the heavy lifting for you.
 When using Summer, it takes a median time of just 11 minutes to submit a form.
 The results?
 An average of $347 that your employees get to save every single month, and an average projected forgiveness for them of $84,727.